 Tolerances influence the cost, obviously.
-When developing products, tolerances will get on your path at a certain moment.
+When developing products, tolerance management will get on your path at a certain moment.
 For rather simple designs this might not be a big deal.
 However, even here, a right approach could reduce costs or avoid surprises on costs later in the production.
 Once developing high precision structures, moving systems or complex product housings, you could gain a lot with the right approach.
-How can you manage tolerances to reduce costs and improve robustness of a system?
+How can you manage tolerance to reduce costs and improve robustness of a system?

 Value engineering starts early